 Finally on 25 March 1854, the Legislative Council passed legislation to establish the Constitution (An Act to establish a Constitution in and for the Colony of Victoria) and shipped it off to Britain for royal assent.
-This was a major step towards democratic reform, but it was not until government troops fired on the Ballarat diggers at the Eureka Stockade in

-December 1854, that the old order on the goldfields finally ended.
-The new Constitution was finally proclaimed by Governor Hotham in November 1855 after it was delayed in the British House of Commons for over a year.
-The first elections were held in August/September 1856 and the first Victorian Parliament opened on 21 November 1856, just three years after its journey began with the Red Ribbon Movement's Bendigo Petition.
+It was held up in the British House of Commons, evoking protest from all sections of the colonial society, before it was finally returned to Victoria, complete with the royal signature.
+The new Constitution was finally proclaimed by Governor Hotham in November 1855.
+The first elections were held in August/September 1856 and the first Victorian Parliament opened on 21 November 1856 - just three years after the Red Ribbon Movement forced the drafting of the Constitution in 1853.
+This was a major first step towards democratic reform in Victoria but it was not until government troops fired on the Ballarat diggers at the Eureka Stockade in December 1854, that the old order on the goldfields finally collapsed.

-Although the Red Ribbon Movement forced the government to adopt a new democratic Constitution, unrest continued on the Bendigo field and elsewhere.
+Although the Red Ribbon Movement forced the government to draft a new democratic Constitution, unrest continued on the Bendigo field and elsewhere.
 The new Goldfields Act restricted police powers but the digger hunts continued.
 The diggers continued to protest about the licence tax, the continuing digger hunts, and now the franchise and land ownership, convening mass meetings and drafting petitions.
 In December 1853 the Diggers' Congress was formed, held meetings across the diggings and sent delegates to Melbourne to protest about the new Constitution but La Trobe refused to meet them.
 In early 1854 storekeepers were protesting against the new 50 pounds annual fee which was forcing some of the smaller ones out of business.
-And then, in the midst of escalating unrest, La Trobe was replaced as Governor by Charles Hotham.
+And then, in the midst of this escalating unrest, La Trobe was replaced as Governor by Charles Hotham.